PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 unattributed ownership fails loudly so one correlated source cannot be split or counted twice.

+## Bounded physical-template compiler

+`DemSliceTemplateCompiler` extracts selected owner rounds from a bounded, source-tracked physical model.
+It validates the annotated circuit's source ownership and detector-stream layout once, then emits absolute-round-independent `DemSlice` values suitable for `DemSliceCache`.
+The bounded model needs only enough neighboring rounds to expose the operation's complete temporal horizon;
+it is not an algorithm-length model.

+For a surface-code memory experiment, a three-SEC-round fixture is enough to compile four relevant families: initialization, stationary bulk SEC, the SEC round immediately before destructive readout, and the terminal measurement.
+The pre-terminal SEC family is intentionally distinct from bulk because its faults terminate on data-readout detectors rather than the next full syndrome round.
+Tests instantiate one cached bulk slice at multiple absolute rounds and reconstruct a separately compiled five-round physical DEM exactly.

+At the Rust layer, callers compose cached `DemSliceInstance` values with `DemSliceRoundSchedule::from_instances`.
+Python exposes the same narrow path as opaque `DemSliceTemplate` values returned by `schedule.template(...)` and `DemSliceRoundSchedule.from_templates(...)`.
+The Python constructor currently uses identity detector/output mappings, appropriate when reusing one geometry;
+general patch placement and logical relabeling remain in the Rust instance API.

 ## Native round schedule

 `DemSliceRoundSchedule::from_annotated_circuit` derives the repetitive layout